AmoebeLabs/swiss-army-knife-card-manual/docs/tools/segarc-tool.md

         - 'black'
 ```
 !!!
 Warning "Don't make the gap larger than the size of a segment"
-    It may lead to unexpected results.
+    It may yield unexpected results.